Kapendev/parin-website/pages/tour.md

 ### Raw Resources

-Raw resources are managed directly by the user and are not cached or grouped.
+Raw resources are managed directly by the user and are not cached.
 They must be freed manually when no longer needed.

 ### Temporary Resources